AuDigitalHealth/ci-fhir-r4/pages/_includes/dh-allergyintolerance-core-1-intro.md

 #### Australian Digital Health Agency Core AllergyIntolerance
 The purpose of this profile is to provide a core representation of an allergy or intolerance for the electronic exchange of health information between healthcare providers, and between healthcare providers and the My Health Record system infrastructure in Australia.
 This profile supports a summary statement relating to an allergy or intolerance including asserting negation for a specific allergy or intolerance, a category, or that a patient has no known allergies or intolerances.

-This profile is designed to set a core Specimen for:
+This profile is designed to set a core AllergyIntolerance for:
 * Insert ADHA API Endpoint
 * Insert ADHA API Endpoint